-Employees' responsibilities
+Workplace Participants' responsibilities

-Jumbo relies on its employees to maintain its reputation and it is expected that any employee who becomes aware of a serious matter will report it as soon as practicable.
+Jumbo relies on its Workplace Participants to maintain its reputation and it is expected that any Workplace Participant who becomes aware of a serious matter will report it as soon as practicable.
 Failure to do so could result in disciplinary action being taken.

-Employees are reminded of their duty to keep confidential company information secret.
-It is Jumbo's aim to ensure that employees do not feel the need to discuss Jumbo's concerns outside the company, unless required to by legislation.
+Workplace Participantsare reminded of their duty to keep confidential company information secret.
+It is Jumbo's aim to ensure that Workplace Participants do not feel the need to discuss Jumbo's concerns outside the company, unless required to by legislation.